Alexqwesa/app_bar_with_search_switch/README.md

 - or with standard search button [AppBarSearchButton](https://pub.dev/documentation/app_bar_with_search_switch/latest/app_bar_with_search_switch/AppBarSearchButton-class.html).

 The [appBarBuilder](https://pub.dev/documentation/app_bar_with_search_switch/latest/app_bar_with_search_switch/AppBarWithSearchSwitch/appBarBuilder.html)
-is the only required parameter, all other parameters are optional!
+**is the only required parameter**, all other parameters are optional!

 Use one of these callbacks to get text from [TextField](https://api.flutter.dev/flutter/material/TextField-class.html):